xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ How do you generate rewards with Xenify?
+## ◽️ How do I generate rewards with Xenify?
   - Users can generate rewards with Xenify by staking their XNF tokens.
 In doing so, they will receive native chain tokens such as ETH, BNB, and MATIC on each daily cycle.
-Each staker will obtain a share of the rewards generated from the burn and swap fees collected through the protocol, as well as a share of the yield generated from the assets held within YSL.IO AlphaVaults and MetaVaults.
-This incentive model fosters engagement and contributes to the protocol's long-term growth and sustainability.
+Each staker will receive a share of the rewards generated from the burn and swap fees collected through the protocol, as well as a share of the yield contributed from the rehypothecation of assets held within YSL.IO AlphaVaults and MetaVaults.
+This incentive model encourages engagement and contributes to the protocol's long-term growth and sustainability.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)